NewEconoLab/NNS-EN/nns_system.rst

 More operations are needed in the complete resolution and operations has a linear growth with the layer number of domain names.

-NNS economic model
+NNS Economic Model
 ======================

 Two kinds of tokens were introduced in the economic model of NNS.
 One is NNC, which is a UTXO asset and has a total supply of 1 billion.
 The other is SGS, which is a NEP5 token.
-It’s bound with NEO’s GAS at the ratio of 1:1 and they can be converted with other.
+It’s bound with NEO’s GAS at the ratio of 1:1 and they can be converted with each other.

+The NNS root domain name is initiated by the NNC holder's voting.
+There are two modes of voting.

+One is that the administrator initiates the root domain name voting, and the domain name is activated when less than 30% of the votes are against it in 3 days.

+The other one is that any NNC holder starts the root domain name voting.
+If more than 50% of the votes are in favor of it within 3 days, the root domain name will be activated.
+Either way, voters or non-voters will be participants in the game.
+The GAS income from domain name registration will be redistributed to NNC holders.

 NNC: an equity proof token
 -----------------------------

 NNC is an equity proof token introduced into the NNS system.
 In order to sustain the system, NNS has introduced a fee redistribution system.
 The fees charged for all domain name auctions will be completely redistributed to NNC's holders.